JimDesu/basis-lang/spec.md

 **Two phenotypes.** Lambdas have two implementation phenotypes: a **lightweight** phenotype, used when the lambda has no `&` captures and the body's analysis fits a specific size budget &mdash; the lambda value is a function-pointer-with-bound-IN-captures pair; and a **ceiling-tracked** phenotype, used when the lambda has `&` captures or otherwise requires ceiling tracking &mdash; the lambda value carries the ceiling annotation alongside the function-pointer-and-captures payload.
 The phenotype is determined at compile time based on the construction-site analysis; the user-side semantics are identical across phenotypes.

 **Visible-signature representation.** A lambda value's externally-visible type is its invoke-method signature &mdash; the parameter list and failure mark &mdash; without the capture list.
 The capture list is implementation detail; consumers of the lambda value see only what they invoke.
-This composes with the failure-mark conformance discipline (&sect;8.6): a lambda's signature carries its failure mark, and conformance applies symmetrically.
+This composes with the failure-mark conformance discipline (&sect;8.5): a lambda's signature carries its failure mark, and conformance applies symmetrically.

-### 8.5 Fexpr

-A fexpr is a command-typed value whose body executes in the *defining frame's* state, accessing names from that frame at invocation time by free-name resolution.
-Fexprs are the language's mechanism for user-defined control-flow primitives &mdash; patterns where a downstream callee needs to read or modify the originating frame's state.
-The surface forms are:

-    :{body}                    ; never-fails fexpr
-    ?{body}                    ; may-fail fexpr
-    !{body}                    ; must-fail fexpr

-The leading mark &mdash; `:`, `?`, `!` &mdash; is the body's failure character (&sect;4) and appears in the fexpr's type signature (`:<*>`, `?<*>`, `!<*>`).
-A fexpr has no parameter list of its own; its effective parameters are the free names referenced in the body, resolved against the defining frame at each invocation.

-**The three-frame model.** Fexpr semantics involve three distinct frames at invocation time:

-- **`D` &mdash; the defining frame.** The frame in which the fexpr was constructed (the `:{body}` was evaluated).
-The fexpr's body executes against `D`'s state at invocation; free names in the body resolve to bindings in `D`.
-- **`I` &mdash; the invoking frame.** The frame from which the fexpr was invoked. `I` is downstream of `D` in the call stack &mdash; fexprs travel only down-stack from `D`, never up &mdash; and `I` may equal `D` (a same-frame invocation) or be a deeper frame (the fexpr was passed down through one or more calls).
-- **`F` &mdash; the fexpr-execution frame.** A virtual frame within `D`'s scope where the fexpr's body executes.
-From `F`'s perspective, free-name accesses go to `D`; control-flow obligations (write-once for CREATE parameters of `D`, failure paths for `D`'s body, etc.) are tracked as if the body were inlined at the invocation site within `D`'s analysis.

-The model captures the structural property that a fexpr's body, when invoked, modifies `D`'s state as if the body were inlined at the call site &mdash; but the call site is at `I`, not at `D` (the inlining is logical, not lexical).
-The `D` ceiling discipline ensures the fexpr cannot escape `D`: the fexpr's lifetime is bounded by `D`'s frame retirement.

-**Implicit captures by free name.** A fexpr's body references names that are not its own parameters (it has no parameters); those references resolve at invocation time against the defining frame `D`.
-Each captured access carries the mode of the binding in `D` (&sect;6.9): a `&x` in `D` is reference-accessible from the fexpr body; a READ `x` is read-only; a CREATE `'x` is CREATE-accessible (writes to it through the fexpr count toward `D`'s write-once analysis as if the body were inlined).
-The fexpr cannot escalate access; it can only do what `D`'s mode-marking already permits.

-**Direct captured-slot access (not copy-restore).** Unlike lambda `&` captures, fexpr free-name accesses do not undergo per-invocation copy-restore.
-The body accesses `D`'s slots directly at each invocation; mutations are applied to `D`'s state in place.
-The structural justification is that fexprs cannot escape `D` (the ceiling discipline) and `D`'s analysis sees fexpr invocations as inlining points in its own CFG, so the standard frame-local discipline (&sect;6.3) governs without an additional copy-restore layer.

-**The `D` ceiling, uniformly.** Every fexpr's ceiling is `D` itself &mdash; the defining frame.
-A fexpr cannot be assigned upward (to a CREATE or UPDATE parameter of `D` &mdash; Restriction G of &sect;8.13), cannot be returned from a constructor (Restriction F), cannot be captured by a lambda (Restriction E), cannot be embedded in long-lived containers (Restriction C), and cannot be referenced by pointer (Restriction B).
-The ceiling discipline is uniform across all fexpr-typed slots and is structurally enforced by the seven restrictions (&sect;8.13).

-**Fexpr-relevance taint composes with the model.** Per &sect;6.14, a fexpr-relevance taint is computed at the fexpr's construction site against `D`'s state graph: any of `D`'s slots whose value may be observed or modified by the body's free-name accesses is fexpr-relevance-tainted in `D`'s analysis.
-The taint discipline is local to `D`; it does not propagate across frame boundaries (per the local-frame analysis principle of &sect;1.5).
-The taint flows into the fexpr value at construction time and travels with the value down-stack to invocation sites.
-At the invocation site (in `I`), no additional analysis state is added &mdash; the invocation is treated as inlining of the body into `D`'s analysis at the invocation point, with the body's free-name accesses operating on `D`'s slots through the taint discipline `D` already computed.

-### 8.6 Failure-Mark Conformance
+### 8.5 Failure-Mark Conformance

 Command-typed values carry a failure mark (`:`, `?`, or `!`) as part of their type.
 The failure-mark conformance discipline governs how command-typed values may be invoked, assigned, and composed.

 **Two-sided conformance.** The discipline operates on two sides:

-- **Definition-side body conformance.** The body of a command-typed value (whether a command literal, a lambda body, or a fexpr body) must conform to the value's declared failure mark, with conformance measured against the body's **exit paths** (where each reachable execution arrives at exit), not the body's internal operations:
+- **Definition-side body conformance.** The body of a command-typed value (whether a command literal or a lambda body) must conform to the value's declared failure mark, with conformance measured against the body's **exit paths** (where each reachable execution arrives at exit), not the body's internal operations:
   - A `:`-marked body must reach exit on a non-failing path on every reachable execution.
 May-fail or must-fail operations are permitted within the body provided every reachable execution path either avoids them or recovers from them before exit; what conformance requires is that no execution can leave the body with a propagating failure.
   - A `?`-marked body may reach exit on either a non-failing path or a propagating-failure path on any given reachable execution.
 May-fail and must-fail operations are permitted; some paths may recover, others may propagate.
   - A `!`-marked body must reach exit on a propagating-failure path on every reachable execution.
 Non-failing operations and recovery are permitted within the body provided no path can reach a non-failing exit; every execution must terminate the body with a propagating failure.
 - **Invocation-side mark guarantee.** When a command-typed value is invoked, the invocation site sees the value's declared mark and reasons about its own failure-mode conformance against that mark.
 A `:`-marked invocation is statically certain to succeed; a `?`-marked invocation may fail; a `!`-marked invocation is statically certain to fail.

-**Mark-subsumption within each family.** Within the command-typed-value family (command references, command literals, lambdas) and within the fexpr family (fexprs), the failure marks form a **partial order**: $\texttt{:} \sqsubseteq \texttt{?}$ and $\texttt{!} \sqsubseteq \texttt{?}$, with `:` and `!` mutually incomparable (&sect;4).
-A `:`-marked or `!`-marked value may stand wherever a `?`-marked value is expected &mdash; `?` is the "may-or-may-not" supremum, with `:` and `!` as the two "definitely" specializations of it &mdash; but a `:`-marked value cannot fill a `!`-marked slot, nor a `!`-marked value a `:`-marked slot.
-The two definite-marks make incompatible guarantees; neither can substitute for the other.
-Subsumption permits the upward substitutions (toward `?`); it does not narrow the analysis at the use site.

-**No subsumption across the fexpr / non-fexpr family boundary.** A `:<*>` (never-fails fexpr) is not assignable to a `:<args>` (never-fails command literal) slot, and vice versa, even though both are never-fails.
-The two families have distinct invocation semantics &mdash; fexprs execute in `D`'s state, command literals execute in their own frame &mdash; so the type identity is family-specific.
+**Mark-subsumption.** Across the command-typed-value forms (command references, command literals, lambdas), the failure marks form a **partial order**: a `:`-marked value is acceptable in a `?`-typed slot, and a `!`-marked value likewise; no other subsumptions hold.

-**Per-form conformance rules.** Command references' failure marks come from the underlying command's signature; command literals' from the body's analysis; lambdas' from the body's analysis (with capture-list-derived constraints folded in); fexprs' from the leading mark on the construction surface (`:`, `?`, `!`).
-Conformance at each construction site checks the body's analysis against the declared mark; mismatches are static errors at the construction site.
+**Per-form conformance rules.** Command references' failure marks come from the underlying command's signature; command literals' from the body's analysis; lambdas' from the body's analysis (with capture-list-derived constraints folded in).

-### 8.7 Capture-Shadowing
+### 8.6 Capture-Shadowing

 **Lambda permits capture-shadowing.** A lambda body may declare a local of the same name as a captured name; the local shadows the captured name within the body's scope, per the ordinary lexical-scoping rules (Appendix G.1, shadowing at G.10).
 The captured name is unaffected outside the body; the lambda's invocation accesses the local where the body declares one and the captured slot where it does not.

-**Fexpr forbids capture-shadowing.** A fexpr body's free-name resolution is by name against `D`'s scope; introducing a local of the same name in the fexpr body would create ambiguity at invocation, since the fexpr's body could be re-resolved against `D` (resolving to `D`'s binding) or against the body's local (resolving to the local).
-The language declines to make this choice ad hoc and forbids the configuration: a fexpr body's local introduction with the same name as any free-name reference in the body is a static error.
-The user resolves by choosing distinct names.

-The asymmetry is structurally grounded: lambdas have explicit captures (the capture list enumerates the names), so the body's locals are clearly distinct from the named captures.
-Fexprs have implicit captures (any free name resolves against `D`), so the body's locals and the body's free names occupy the same identifier namespace, and shadowing introduces ambiguity the language cannot resolve cleanly.
+The rule is structurally grounded: lambdas have explicit captures (the capture list enumerates the names), so the body's locals are a disjoint namespace by construction and shadowing them is ordinary local shadowing.

-### 8.8 Context Variables Umbrella
+### 8.7 Context Variables Umbrella

 The language has three mechanisms by which a command body may reference state from outside its own parameter list, collectively the **context-variables umbrella**:

 - **Implicit context parameters at the call site (&sect;3.6).** A command's signature may declare implicit context parameters after the `/` separator; at the call site, the typechecker locates a value in the caller's lexical scope whose type matches the implicit parameter's type and supplies it as the argument with the implicit's declared mode contract.
 - **Lambda explicit captures (&sect;8.4).** A lambda's slash list enumerates names captured at construction; the body references the captured names and the captured access carries the construction-site slot's mode.
-- **Fexpr implicit captures by free name (&sect;8.5).** A fexpr's body's free names resolve at invocation against the defining frame `D`'s scope, with mode inherited from `D`'s binding.

 The three mechanisms differ in their resolution site: